 After I gave birth, I joined our hospital’s breastfeeding support group while on maternity leave.
 It helped so much to be able to talk through our struggles with other new moms and have a lactation nurse help correct our latch or give us tips on what we can do at home.

 If your hospital doesn’t offer a class, you can find some amazing ones online.
-This lovely Breastfeeding class called Milkology will teach you what you need to know, from the comfort of your own home!
+This lovely Breastfeeding class called Milkology will teach you what you need to know, from the comfort of your own home, and Milkology also has a fantastic pumping class!
 You know I believe that breastfeeding moms will hugely benefit from the aid of a lactation consultant, and I feel the same way about taking breastfeeding classes while pregnant.

 4. Set yourself up a great Breastfeeding or Pumping chair